What should I bring with me when I come for a scheduled office appointment?

 For patients undergoing sleeve gastrectomy, patients will typically stay overnight in the hospital after surgery.

-When can I go back to work after the operation?
+When can I go back to work after a bariatric operation?

 Most patients can go back to work one week after surgery.
 Some patients have gone back to work as early as three days after surgery.
 The only restriction when you return to work is no lifting more than ten pounds for four weeks from the day of your surgery.

-Will I still be able to get pregnant?
+Will I still be able to get pregnant after weight loss surgery?

 We strongly recommend for you to not get pregnant for the first 18-24 months after your surgery.
 Most of the excess weight is lost during this time, and your fetus’ health may be endangered.